Living with Anxiety and Receiving the Help you Need

 A person’s genetic makeup does not always define one’s destiny.
 However, it does give us insight into why we may be more or less susceptible to certain health challenges.
 Most mental illnesses are primarily impacted by environmental factors.
 However, our genes respond to these factors in a variety of positive or negative ways.

-It is said that anxiety is about 30 percent inherited.
-The rest is credited to one’s environment.
-A major portion of these environmental risk factors are attributed to a person’s household growing up.
-Parents or other family members that model anxious behaviors or ideals are likely to pass them down to their children.
+It’s estimated that anxiety is about 30 percent inherited.
+The rest is credited to people’s environment.
+A major portion of these environmental risk factors is attributed to a person’s home life growing up.
+Parents or other family members who model anxious behaviors or ideals are likely to pass them down to their children.

-Though a parent cannot change their child's genetic makeup, they can make a dedicated effort to avoid the expression of such behaviors to their children.
+Though a parent cannot change their child's genetic makeup, they can make a dedicated effort to avoid the expression of such behaviors in their children.

 Trauma

-Trauma can cause prolonged symptoms of anxiety such as fear of a repeated occurrence of the event, distraction due to repeating memories of the trauma, and loss of sleep due to anxiousness surrounding the event.
-Avoidance is a common defense mechanism for those with anxiety from a traumatic event.
-This can prevent an individual from fully healing and acknowledging the extent of their trauma.
-Thus, bottling up thoughts and feelings and increasing anxiety.
+Trauma can cause prolonged symptoms of anxiety, such as fear of a repeated occurrence of the event, distraction due to flashbacks, and loss of sleep due to anxiousness surrounding the event.

 Like other mental illnesses, anxiety is not a result of flawed character or personal weakness.